 Meanwhile, as work environments shift to digital workplaces, stable high-volume and high-speed telecommunications will be essential as well as stronger security measures against malware (1) and information leaks.
-IIJ offers solution services to comfortably and safely use various cloud services from various locations, and on various devices.
+Offering solution services and DX platforms to comfortably and safely use different cloud services that enable the use of different devices in different places, IIJ will provide new services and solutions as a multi-cloud managed service provider (MSP).